Z333RO/security-tools-public/README.md

 ## Methodology
 1. This folder contains methodologies for various engagement types as well as cheat sheets for common and useful commands I've used on CTFs and Penetration Tests

-## Odds and Ends
-Commonly used compiled binaries, tools or other useful scripts.
-NOTE: DO NOT USE THESE BINARIES ON PRODUCTION SYSTEMS!!
-YOU HAVE BEEN WARNED!!